krystofl/krystofl.github.io/about.md

 as the company’s CEO.
-Ecogate makes intelligent controls for industrial exhaust systems - our systems use only 30% the electricity of traditional systems while performing better in every way - for technically-savvy clients such as Andersen Windows & Doors, GlaxoSmithKline, Tesla Motors, and the US Navy.
+Ecogate makes intelligent controls for industrial exhaust systems - our systems use only 30% the electricity of traditional systems while performing better in every way.
+Our customers are tech-savvy manufacturers including Andersen Windows & Doors, GlaxoSmithKline, Tesla Motors, and the US Navy.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J92a8Da8hj0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In 2020, Ecogate made the Inc. 5000 list of the fastest-growing private companies in the United States!
-This is for growth during 2016-2019, and I’m super proud of the team at Ecogate for making it happen.
+I am super proud of the team at Ecogate for making it happen.

+At the end of 2020, I joined [Wavemaker Labs](https://www.wavemakerlabs.com/), where we make robots do useful things like [flip burgers in fast food restaurants](https://misorobotics.com/), [mow lawns](https://www.grazemowing.com/), or [prepare pizza](https://www.piestro.com/).
+As Director of Software Engineering, I make sure our robots do the right things at the right time.
+Here's Graze, our autonomous commercial lawn mower:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J92a8Da8hj0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CpipH2PxH20" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I see engineering as more of a mindset than a job: it’s a way of systematically solving problems by breaking them down and applying a rigorous understanding of how the world works with a generous helping of creativity.

 These skills are helpful even in scenarios that don’t at first look like engineering problems, like running a business or breaking out of a locked hotel bathroom ([these things happen](https://krystof.litomisky.com/2019/12/24/trapped/)).

-In 2019, I decided that it was time to move on, and gradually handed off my day-to-day responsibilities at Ecogate, though I remain involved in an advisory capacity and otherwise help out as needed.

-I also make robots do useful things at [Wavemaker Labs](https://www.wavemakerlabs.com/).

 First and foremost, though, I am always thinking about building a better future - let me know if you're ready to build something great!